Governors' Impact Statement

 He takes a keen interest in all legal matters affecting the School and he chairs the Admissions Committee.
 He also has a particular interest in disability and special educational needs, and he supports the School's Special Needs Co-ordinator on certain matters.

-Richard currently has one child at the School, but at various times he has had two others at the School.
+Richard has had three children at the School.
 He is a member of the local community and sees the huge benefits to that community provided by a local school with the many qualities of MMK.

 Foundation Governor, appointed January 2018